 RECOMMENDATIONS:

 We recommend research to develop and/or validate devices that can identify and characterize sleep without electroencephalography.
-The goal is to improve the assessment of the severity of sleep related breathing disorders in patients with disruptions in sleep architecture.
+The goal is to improve the assessment of the severity of sleep disordered breathing in patients with disruptions in sleep architecture.

 We recommend studies that compare various methods to quantify ventilation, the severity of inspiratory and expiratory flow limitation, and the presence of hyperinflation during sleep (e.g. pneumotachograph, nasal pressure signaling, and flow sensors) in patients with COPD.